‘We owe it to our children’: 75,000 hectares of old growth forest conserved east of Revelstoke - Victoria News

 Newhouse discussed how partnering with Interfor Corporation helped bridge the gap between the conservation effort and the forestry industry.

 “We really believe there’s no space for us and them.
-We need to take all of us approach, and find those spaces where we can have sustainable forestry, where we can have conservation, and have a landscape level approach where we can still have both people and nature thriving,” said Newhouse
+We need to take all of us approach, and find those spaces where we can have sustainable forestry, where we can have conservation, and have a landscape level approach where we can still have both people and nature thrive,” said Newhouse.

 @ZacharyDelaney